Panto can be predictable but there are some unexpected highlights in the gloriously excessive production of Cinderella at Milton Keynes Theatre.

 An unforeseen, yet inexplicably amusing, chemistry is evident between Brian and style guru Gok Wan, starring as The Fairy Gokmother.
 Brian and Gok have done panto together before and obviously get on ridiculously well, which produces plenty of impromptu comedy moments for the audience to enjoy.
 At times, though, they indulge in too many private in-jokes.
 This results in them spluttering their lines through laughter and struggling to compose themselves after an abundance of adlibbing.

-Still, there are gags and giggles aplenty courtesy of Brian and it is refreshing that the format of the audience participation has been shaken up a bit.
+Still, there are gags and giggles aplenty courtesy of Brian and it is refreshing that the format of the audience participation has been shaken up a bit since last year.
 We are involved from the off, with a practical joke played on the entire audience very early on in the show.
 Further teasing follows, most of which is amusing, if a little smutty.
 Brian has razor-sharp comic timing but some of the jokes do almost go too far.
 Notably, a few are quite dated; not least when Cinders exclaims that she is “speechless” and Buttons remarks that she will “make a perfect wife”.